Sexual Misconduct Policy Definitions

 Non-Consensual Sexual Intercourse - sexual intercourse that occurs without effective consent.
 An example of a policy violation involving non-consensual sexual intercourse would be the unwilling or non-consensual penetration (oral, anal or vaginal) with an object or body part.
 This includes, but is not limited to, penetration of a bodily opening without effective consent through the use of coercion or by use of force, violence, threat, or intimidation against the will of the other person.

-Preponderance of the Evidence - characterizes the burden of proof standard used in adjudicating all University Student Code of Conduct and Sexual Misconduct Policy cases.
+Preponderance of the Evidence - characterizes the burden of proof standard used in adjudicating all University Student Code of Conduct and Sexual Misconduct and Gender-Based Misconduct Policy cases.
 The preponderance of evidence means a greater weight of evidence/information, or "more likely than not".

 Sexual Contact - the deliberate touching of a person's private parts (including penis, vagina, vulva, buttocks, anus, groin and/or breasts, or clothing covering any of those areas) or using force to cause a person to touch his or her own or another person's private parts.

-Sexual Exploitation - taking sexual advantage of another person without effective consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over the other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts (including penis, vagina, vulva, buttocks, anus, groin, and/or breasts) of another person; allowing third parties to observe private sexual acts; engaging in voyeurism; and/or knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV.
+Sexual Exploitation - taking sexual advantage of another person without effective consent, and includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over the other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts (including penis, vagina, vulva, buttocks, anus, groin, and/or breasts) of another person; allowing third parties to observe private sexual acts; going beyond the boundaries of consent (such as letting others watch you have consensual sex or consensual sexual contact with another person); engaging in voyeurism; knowingly or recklessly exposing another person to a significant risk of sexually transmitted infection, including HIV; and/or exposing one's genitals in non-consensual circumstances or inducing another to expose their genitals.

-Sexual Harassment - the unwelcome, gender-based verbal or physical conduct that is sufficiently severe, pervasive, and objectively offensive that unreasonably interferes with or deprives someone of educational access, benefits or opportunities.
+Sexual Harassment - the unwelcome, gender-based verbal or physical conduct, including sexual violence, that is sufficiently severe, pervasive, and objectively offensive that unreasonably interferes with or deprives someone of educational access, benefits or opportunities.
 Three types of sexual harassment include 1) hostile environment, 2) quid pro quo sexual harassment, and 3) retaliatory harassment.

 Hostile Environment includes any situation in which there is harassing conduct that is sufficiently severe, pervasive/persistent and patently/objectively offensive that it alters the conditions of education or employment, from both a subjective (the complainant's) and an objective (reasonable person's) viewpoint.
 The determination of whether an environment is "hostile" must be based on all these circumstances.
 These circumstances could include: